 What is the Property Damage Statute of Limitations in Nevada?

-If you've had your property damaged as a result of someone else's careless or intentional action in Nevada, you might be thinking about bringing a civil lawsuit over what happened.
-If so, it's important to understand the Nevada statute of limitations and how it applies to your potential case.
+If someone else's negligent or intentional action ended up causing damage to your property in Nevada, you might be thinking about making a property damage claim.
+If so, it's important to understand the statute of limitations and how it applies to your potential lawsuit, in case you end up taking the matter to court.
+Here's what you need to know about the rules for filing a property damage case in Nevada.

-For those unfamiliar with the term, a "statute of limitations" is a state law that affects a potential plaintiff's right to file a lawsuit, by putting a strict limit on how much time can pass before they can get the case started in court.
+Let's start with the basics.
+A "statute of limitations" is a state law that puts a strict limit on how much time can pass before you need to get a case started in court.
 Every state has these laws on the books, with different time limits depending on the kind of case being filed.

 • an action for taking, detaining or injuring personal property.